vipulnsward/instapusher/README.md

     instapusher --local

-To enable debug messages you can do
+To enable debug messages do

     instapusher --debug

+Enable quick option as shown below.
+In the quick mode only code is pushed.
+No migration is done.
+No config environment is set.
+So it is much faster and it leaves the data intact.

+    instapusher --quick

 Pass host info like this